 Income Proof (if trading in derivatives) – recent ITR, CA-certified net worth, etc.

-Select a Depository Participant (DP): Choose a SEBI-registered brokerage or bank that offers demat services
+Choose a SEBI-registered broker or financial institution that provides demat services for HUFs

 This content is for informational purposes only and the same should not be construed as investment advice.
 Bajaj Finserv Direct Limited shall not be liable or responsible for any investment decision that you may take based on this content.